September 1 THOUGHTS BECOME WORDS

 And He said to him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’

 For an athlete, one key to success for us is wholehearted dedication.
 Anything less than this type of commitment will lead to disappointment.
 An athlete will never reach his full potential without this type of commitment.
 The same is true for a follower of Christ.
 You can never be all that God meant for you to be with anything less than wholehearted effort.
-Are you giving your whole heart to following Christ?
+What is stopping you from giving your whole heart to following Christ?

 September 19 REPITITION